A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 Ski Jacket by Peter Doig (1994)

-This is Peter Doig’s artwork, a large compilation of two canvases.
+This is Peter Doig’s landscape artwork, a large compilation of two canvases.

 Yes, you heard it right.
 The two canvases combine to depict a Japanese mountain with skiers learning to ski.